ShadrackOdielo/ShadrackOdielo/README.md

 - 🌱 Always eager to learn and explore new technologies in the web development world.
 - 🤝 Open to collaborations and eager to contribute to exciting projects.

-## Projects

-Here are some of the projects I've worked on during my journey:

-1. **Project Title 1**
-   Description: A web application built using JavaScript and Node.js that allows users to track their daily tasks and productivity.
-   Tech Stack: JavaScript, Node.js, Express.js, MongoDB

-2. **Project Title 2**
-   Description: A Python-based script to automate file organization and cleaning on your computer.
-   Tech Stack: Python, bash

-3. **Project Title 3**
-   Description: A simple C program that solves a classic algorithmic problem (e.g., Fibonacci sequence).
-   Tech Stack: C

 ## ALX Software Engineering Course

 I'm currently enrolled in a 12-month intensive software engineering course at ALX.
 Throughout this program, I've been sharpening my coding skills and diving deep into various aspects of web development.